Bedales School A GSG School

 Exit

 Around 12 per cent leave after GCSEs, usually to study subjects not offered at Bedales at one of the excellent further education colleges in Hampshire.
 A quarter take a creative pathway (loads to art foundation and degree courses, plus drama, music and dance) with the remainder heading off to an array of Russell Group and other universities.
-Bristol, Sussex and Edinburgh recently popular.
-One or two to Oxbridge most years (one in 2023 – more to Oxford than Cambridge).
-Plenty overseas – recently mainly to Netherlands and USA (University of Amsterdam, Chapman University and Northeastern University).
+University of the Arts London, UCL, Cardiff, Glasgow School of Art, Kingston University, Leeds and Manchester recently popular.
+One or two to Oxbridge most years (but none in 2024).
+Plenty overseas – recently to L’Atelier de Sèvres (art foundation); Virginia Tech (aerospace and astronautics); and University College Amsterdam (liberal arts and sciences).
 Impressive depth and breadth in subjects chosen, ranging from trad academics, including plenty of sciences, to vocational (often music industry).

 Latest results